Diabetes Mellitus

 What is diabetes?
 Diabetes is a condition where a gland in the body called "The Pancreas" fails to produce enough insulin to meet the body's needs.
 This gland, the pancreas, produces digestive enzymes and manufactures insulin.
 When starchy food is digested it breaks down into glucose, the glucose then builds up in the blood stream.
 The insulin controls the level of glucose in the blood by helping it to go from the bloodstream into the body's cells.
 Once in the cells glucose can be used for energy, or stored for future needs.
-Without insulin glucose can’t get from the bloodstream into the body cells.
-Because the cells are deprived of glucose the body then thinks it is being starved, the animal may then eat large quantities of food to try and feed those starving cells.
+Without insulin glucose cannot get from the bloodstream into the body cells.
+Since the cells are deprived of glucose the body then thinks it is being starved so the animal may then eat large quantities of food to try and feed those starving cells.

 cloudy eye

-Symptoms of diabetes in the hamster are similar to those in humans.
+Symptoms of diabetes in the hamster are very similar to those in humans.
 A hamster suspected of having diabetes can show a range of signs.
-Blood sugar levels have to be kept in balance for the body to function effectively.
-If blood sugar levels are allowed to drop too low hypoglycemia (or hypo) is the term used, the hamster may experience shaking or shivering, this is sometimes referred to as trembling.
-A rapid heartbeat heavy breathing, tiredness, irritability, behaviour changes, poor co-ordination and eventually possible coma.
+The most common signs are, the hamster may experience shaking or shivering this is sometimes referred to as trembling, excessive drinking of water combined with more than is considered a normal amount of urinating, stumbling, (unsteady gait) a rapid heartbeat heavy breathing, tiredness, lethargy, irritability, behaviour changes, poor co-ordination and eventually possible coma.

-The immediate and fast effective treatment for a 'hypo' or mild hypo involves consumption of a sugary drink (honey mixed with warm milk as fluids work quicker than solids) this should be followed by something more substantial in the form of solid food: solid foods take longer to break down and therefore releases at a slower rate.
+Blood sugar levels have to be kept in balance for the body to function efficiently.
+If blood sugar levels are allowed to drop too low hypoglycaemia (or hypo) is the term used.
+An immediate and fast effective treatment for a 'hypo' or mild hypo involves consumption of a sugary drink (honey mixed with warm milk) as fluids work quicker than solids, this should be followed by something more substantial in the form of solid food: solid foods take longer to break down and therefore releases at a slower rate.

-A high blood sugar / glucose level, hyperglycemia (or hyper) is the term used.
+A high blood sugar / glucose level, hyperglycemias (or hyper) is the term used.
 This may cause the hamster to become fatigued and dehydrated, the hamster may experience an un-quenchable thirst and drink excessively, therefore pass a lot more urine than is considered normal.

 fat hamster